 Before learning how to bake pumpkin seeds, you'll want to choose a pumpkin with the best seeds.
 Pumpkin seeds from a carving or pie pumpkin work well, but avoid seeds from decorative white pumpkins.
 If you want to bake 1 cup of pumpkin seeds, purchase a 10- to 14-pound pumpkin.
 Smaller seeds are the best pumpkin seeds to bake; larger pumpkin seeds tend to pop in the oven and get tough.

 Tip: You can also use this method to roast seeds from winter squashes such as butternut squash or acorn squash.

 Next, dry your pumpkin seeds.
 Drying helps prevent overly chewy pumpkin seeds.
 Here's how to oven-dry and bake your pumpkin seed snack:

-Tip: You can also dry the seeds at room temperature instead of baking.
+Tip: You can dry the seeds at room temperature instead of baking.
 Leave the rinsed pumpkin seeds on the parchment paper-lined baking sheet, uncovered, at room temperature for 24 to 48 hours, stirring occasionally until dry.
-Remove parchment; season and bake as directed below, except increase the baking time to about 30 minutes or until toasted, stirring twice.
+Remove parchment; season and bake as directed below, but increase the baking time to about 30 minutes or until toasted, stirring twice.